Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 About
 =====

-The Concordium DID method specification conforms to the requirements specified in `Decentralized Identifiers (DIDs) v1.0 <w3c-did-core-v1.0_>`_ [DID] published by the W3C Credentials Community Group.
+The Concordium DID method specification conforms to the requirements specified in `Decentralized Identifiers (DIDs) v1.0 <w3c-did-core-v1.0_>`_ published by the W3C Credentials Community Group.
 For more information about DIDs and DID method specifications, please see the `DID Primer`_ and `DID Spec`_.

 Abstract